kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 ![Compose for Substack showing a list of drafts next to the editor](compose-drafts.png)

-Apple's documentation for [how to wrap UIKit components for SwiftUI](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) is actually decent, so I learned just enough UIKit to render a text editor that formatted your text as your typed.
-It took a long time and a lot of effort, and it still [slows down if you write too much](https://github.com/kyle-n/HighlightedTextEditor/issues/25), but I got it working.
-The editor took Markdown, and, after the user had stopped typing for a few seconds, converted it to Prosemirror and synced it to substack.com.
+Nothing fit, so I learned just enough UIKit and AppKit to write a text editor that formats as you type.
+It took a long time and a lot of effort, and it still [slows down if you write too much](https://github.com/kyle-n/HighlightedTextEditor/issues/25), but it worked.
+The editor took Markdown, and, after the user had stopped tpyping for a few seconds, converted it to Prosemirror and synced it to substack.com.

 That was about the extend of my SwiftUI success.